-- 1. Design Principles - 1.1.
+1. Design Principles

+1.1.
 Naming in ICN

-In ICN design, a name has been required to serve for many purposes: ICN requires unique names to identify mutable or immutable content or information objects; in data caching, a name is used to look up and access the data; in routing and forwarding, a name is used for reaching the information object; for security, a provenance between name and data is established and verified via cryptographic credentials associated with a name.
-We summarize the following roles that a name may be desired from different users or stakeholder in ICN:
+In ICN design, a name has been required to serve for many purposes: ICN requires unique names to identify mutable or immutable content or information objects with which applications can send requests; in data caching, a name is used to look up and access a data chunk; in routing and forwarding, a name is used for reaching an information object; for security, a provenance between a name and its content required via cryptographic credentials.
+We summarize the following roles that a name may be desired from different perspectives in ICN:

-- o R1 (unique): A name identifies an object or entity with uniqueness in some scope (e.g., within a domain or Internet). - o R2 (locatable): A name enables interested entities to locate the identified object in a network.
-For this purpose, the name is either routable to reach the object, or includes information to derive the routable location(s) of the object. - o R3 (readable): A name enables a user or application to easily identify and indicate the content of an object, even without knowing the content itself beforehand or before the content is generated.
-For this, the name may be required to be humanreadable. - o R4 (authenticable): A name has strong binding with the content itself (either the publisher or owner of the content, or the content itself), in order to provide content access authentication, to let receiver verify the provenance, and to prevent denial-of-service attacks in an ICN [ICN-name]. - o R5 (trustable): A name includes information on how to derive the trust of a content object, e.g., by an end user who retrieves the content from ICN.
-The trust can be built on mechanisms out of ICN primitives.
+- o R1 (unique): A name identifies a content object or network entity with uniqueness in some scope (e.g., within a domain or Internet). - o R2 (locatable): A name enables interested entities to locate its identified content object in a network.
+For this purpose, the name is either routable to reach the locaton of the object, or includes information to derive the routable information of the object. - o R3 (readable): A name enables a user or application to easily indicate the content of an object, even without knowing the content itself beforehand or before the content is generated.
+For this, the name may be required to be human-readable. - o R4 (authenticable): A name has strong binding with the content object (either its publisher or owner, or the content itself), in order to provide content access authentication, to enable a receiver to verify its provenance, and to prevent denial-ofservice attacks in an ICN [ICN-name]. - o R5 (trustable): A name includes information on how to derive the trust of a content object, e.g., by an end user who retrieves the content from ICN, which may or may not be from its owner or publisher.
+The trust can be built on mechanisms different trust management infrastructures.

-There may be many different naming schemes towards all or subset of the above roles.
-For example, flat names are used in DONA [1] and NetInf [2] for global uniqueness and authentication, but does not provide readability, routing, and trust-deriving information.
-PSIRP and PURSUIT [3] sperates the namespaces for rendezvous and forwarding identifiers of a name, and both namespaces are flat.
-Standard ways to name objects with hash functions have been proposed in [4], where a named identifier (ni) scheme is used to uniquely specify object.
-This name schema focuses on the uniqueness and strong binding of content and name, but not for routing.
-Hierarchical flat name is proposed in [5] to use nested flat names for routing purposes.
+There are many different naming schemes towards all or subset of the above roles.
+For example, flat names are used in DONA [1] and NetInf [2] for global uniqueness and authentication, but do not provide readability, routing, and trust-deriving information.
+PSIRP and PURSUIT [3] sperate the namespaces for rendezvous and forwarding identifiers of a name, and both namespaces are flat.
+Standard ways to name objects with hash functions have been proposed in [4], where a named identifier (ni) schema is used to uniquely specify objects.
+This name schema focuses on the uniqueness and strong binding of content objects and names, but not for routing.
+Hierarchical flat name is proposed in [5], where nested flat names are used for routing purposes.
 Hierarchical human-readable names are proposed in CCN and NDN [6], but they do not provide authentication and trust-deriving information.
-A generalized form of name is proposed in [7] to bind authentication with content names via a signature.
+A generalized form of name is proposed in [7] to bind authentication with content names via digital signatures.